Conductor attacked at Brooklyn subway station

 "Cameras must only be used as a deterrent to criminal assaults and for evidence gathering when an assault occurs and never for worker surveillance.”

+Some workers have expressed concerns about body cameras.
+Utano says he would address that with MTA officials before they were voluntarily adopted.

 Utano also demanded that anyone who attacks a transit worker be charged with felonies and urged prosecutors to “impose real punishment.”
+He says he has spoken with Brooklyn District Attorney Eric Gonzales.

 Assaulting a transit worker is a Class D felony and could be punishable by up to seven years in prison.